 The amount of water it holds

-Not holding enough water is a problem found amongst fold up bath tubs that sacrifice size for ease of storage.
+Not holding enough water is a common problem with fold-up bath tubs that sacrifice size for ease of storage.

 Does the tub fit over a sink?